JuliaIO/ZipArchives.jl/README.md

 ZipFile is very similar to ZipArchives at a high level.

-Currently ZipArchives has the following benefits over ZipFile:
+Currently, ZipArchives has the following benefits over ZipFile:
 1. Full ZIP64 support: archives larger than 4GB can be written.
 2. UTF-8 file name support: entry names correctly mark that they are UTF-8.
-3. Safe multi threaded reading of different entries in a single archive.
+3. Safe multi-threaded reading of different entries in a single archive.
 4. Files can be marked as executable.
 Permissions are handled like in https://github.com/JuliaIO/Tar.jl#permissions
-5. By default when writing an archive, entry names are checked to avoid some common issues if the archive would be extracted on windows.
+5. By default when writing an archive, entry names are checked to avoid some common issues if the archive is extracted on Windows.
 6. Ability to append to an existing zip archive, in an `IO` or in a file on disk.

 ZipArchives currently has the following limitations compared to ZipFile: